Visa policy of Uganda

-Visitors to Uganda must obtain a visa on arrival to Uganda or from one of the Ugandan diplomatic missions, unless they come from one of the visa exempt countries.
+Visitors to Uganda must obtain an e-Visa, unless they come from one of the visa exempt countries.

 All visitors must hold a passport valid for 6 months.

 Visa policy map

 Visa exemption

-Citizens of the following 36 countries and territories can visit Uganda without a visa for up to 3 months (unless otherwise noted):
+Citizens of the following countries and territories can visit Uganda without a visa for up to 3 months (unless otherwise noted):

+A visa exemption agreement for all passports holders was signed with Mozambique in September 2024 and it is yet to be ratified.